 It will also use a default

-pool/ folder structure regardless of the package file locations used by the upstream repositories.
+pool/ folder structure regardless of the package file locations used by the relevant upstream repository.

-Release files created by the simple or structured publishers by providing your publication with a signing service of type
+Release files generated by the APT publisher by providing it with a signing service of type

 AptReleaseSigningService at the time of creation.

 It is also possible to use different signing services for different distributions within your APT repositories.